Admissions: Frequently Asked Questions

 Are there places for family and friends to eat at the hospital?

 Yes.
-The second floor Cornerstone Café is open to the public for lunch from 11 a.m. to 2 p.m.
-There is also a McDonald’s restaurant in the Atrium Mall that is open from 6 a.m. to 11 p.m. each day.
+The second-floor Cornerstone Café is open to the public for lunch from 11 a.m. to 2 p.m.
+A full-service Chick-fil-A, open 7 a.m to 7 p. m.
+Monday through Saturday, complete with a pick-up window for their mobile app users, is on our second-floor Atrium.
 Vending machines are located on the first floor near the lobby.
-A coffee shop with light snacks is also located in the Atrium near McDonald’s.
+The Cups coffee shop with light snacks is also located in the Atrium near our medical library.

 Where can I go if I want to spend some time away from my room?